Sbig App

 Penalty for Non-payment of Road Tax in Maharashtra

 After registering your car with the Maharashtra RTO, you have 30 days to pay the Maharashtra Road tax.
-The following sanctions will be applied if this is not done.
-First-time offenders face a minimum punishment of Rs.
-300, which might be raised to the one-time tax due for that particular vehicle category.
+First-time offenders face a minimum punishment, which might be raised to the one-time tax due for that particular vehicle category.
 Repeat offenders will be required to pay twice as much as the one-time tax due.

 Conclusion